Ikuze/jenkins-dynamic-inventory/README.md

 As you can see the node4 is marked as 'ungrouped' but, nevertheless, it's included in "oss_command_launcher" group.
 It happens because this group ("oss_command_launcher") is 'constructed' and there are ansible versions with a but that doesn't remove the nodes from 'ungrouped' group when they are included in any group via 'constructed'.

-Just verify that your ansible version doesn't has this bug if this is important for you.
+Just verify that your ansible version doesn't have this bug if this is important for you.
 It is reported here: [ungrouped bug](https://github.com/ansible/ansible/issues/32146)